erlage/rad/README.md

   }
 }
 ```
 How about that? if you're familiar with Flutter it don't even need a explanation.

-### Rad

-- Rad doesn't render pixels to build Wigets instead it maps widgets to HTML elements(tags), and takes care of managing DOM.
+Important to note here is that Rad doesn't render pixels to build widgets on-screen instead it maps widgets to HTML elements(tags).

 ## Geting started